ohmtal/ElfScript/BaseElf/README.md

 # BaseElf

-A minimal Game Engine using [BaseFlux](https://github.com/ohmtal/BaseFlux/) as base for SDL3/ImGui/ResourceManager and ElfScript.
+A neat basic Game Engine using [BaseFlux](https://github.com/ohmtal/BaseFlux/) as base for SDL3/ImGui/ResourceManager and ElfScript.
 It's also an enhanced example how to embed ElfScript.

 This is a nice place to learn ElfScript (aka TorqueScipt ).